compusciencing/compusciencing.github.io/_posts/2018-12-10-a-transformable-wheel-leg-hybrid-for-adabot.md

 ---
 layout: post
-title:  "a Transformable Wheel-Leg Hybrid for Adabot"
+title:  "A Transformable Wheel-Leg Hybrid for Adabot"
 categories: ["Missouri State University"]
 tags: ["uhc396"]
 author: "Eric McCullough"
 ---
 #A Transformable Wheel-Leg Hybrid for Adabot
 ####Introduction
-Transformable robots are robots that can adapt their physical bodies to better suit their environments.
+Transformable robots can adapt their bodies to better suit their environments.
 Adabot is a small-scale autonomous robotic rover intended for search and rescue and exploration.
 This semester, I worked on a transformable wheel-leg hybrid to allow Adabot to more effectively adapt to its environment and overcome obstacles.